mbensmida/sphinx-poc/docs/ManageTasks.rst

 			will be no *Incoming* filter on the left menu and clicking on a label will display only the tasks with the selected labels in the spaces' projects.

+**Tasks permissions**

+Task Management application comes with different roles and permissions allowing users to better manage their tasks and projects:
+	- *The reporter*: is the task's creator, able to add edit and comment any of his tasks.
+	- *The project participant*: he maybe the task's assignee or coworker, able to comment, edit add and delete tasks on the        	   project.
+He can not delete tasks he not the creator.
+	- *The project manager*: he could be the project creator, the space manager or the platform manager (i.e the super user root or  	    from platform/adminstrators group).
+Users having this role have the same permissions as a project participants and they are 	   also able to edit the workflow, create subprojects and also delete any task in the project.
+	- *The observer*: is a user who have been nmentioned in the task and is not a participant, is just able to view the task.

+.. note:: In tasks application under a space, all space members get automatically the participant role.

 .. _Manage-task:

 ==============